-Electronic signatures, make use of a single held signing key which is held by the signer while the digital signature makes use of a private key under the signer’s control and a public key used to authenticate legitimacy of the document and signature.
+Electronic signatures, make use of a single held signing key which is held by the signer while the digital signature makes use of a private key under the signer’s control and a public key used to authenticate the legitimacy of the document and signature.

 The PKI technology is internationally accepted and therefore the digital signatures can be used over a wide range of jurisdictions across the globe.
 E-signatures on the other hand although legally binding don’t have as much reach.
 It’s important to note that electronic signatures come in different forms and we have more and more reliable and widely accepted modes of electronic signing today.

 An electronic signature needs to prove who signed it, what they signed and the intent and approval behind the signing.
 It’s harder for the receiver of the document to prove all this.
-Digital signatures on the other hand are able to protect sensitive information, identify any and all attempts to make alterations to your document and signature, and they make it easy for the receiver of the document to ascertain legitimacy of the document and signature with the use of a public key.
+Digital signatures, on the other hand, are able to protect sensitive information, identify any and all attempts to make alterations to your document and signature, and they make it easy for the receiver of the document to ascertain the legitimacy of the document and signature with the use of a public key.

 How To Find The Best Electronic Signature Service

-There are many providers in the market offering this service but the broad idea behind how they work is the same across board.
+There are many providers in the market offering this service but the broad idea behind how they work is the same across the board.
 Once a document is created be it in Word, PDF or image file, it is then uploaded to the providers’ online service where they are then signed.
 One can sign using typical cursive typefaces, doodle using a mouse or a stylus pen using a tablet.
 Once the system encrypts the information, the file is sent back to you and you can now share it with intended recipients.

 With so many providers in the market, how would you know which one to go for?

 You need a provider who has secure systems because you need to be certain that your information is not shared with anyone else.
 You also need reliability and efficiency.
-Since the services are available online, you want to avoid a lot of black tape and follow simple and clear steps that will save you time.
+Since the services are available online, you want to avoid a lot of black tapes and follow simple and clear steps that will save you time.

 At Swift Signature, we provide the best platform that allows you to sign your documents online.
 You can access our online services from your phone, tablet, desktop or laptop.
 Your signed documents will be legally binding, secure than a handwritten signature and we ensure that the process is prompt and easy.

-With Swift electronic signature wordpress plugin, you can setup any document frequently used as a web based template making your work more efficient.
+With Swift electronic signature WordPress plugin, you can set up any document frequently used as a web-based template making your work more efficient.

 We believe that it’s harder for human beings to conform than it is for software, that is why our software adapts to you and your business needs.
 We also tailor labels and offer clear direction on the anticipated next step of a sale before driving systems into autopilot.

-To enhance security, we provide comprehensive browser finger printing, time-date imprinting, and GPS location tracking as enforcements apparatuses that ensure there is no confusion and disagreements along the way.
+To enhance security, we provide comprehensive browser fingerprinting, time-date imprinting, and GPS location tracking as enforcements apparatuses that ensure there is no confusion and disagreements along the way.

 Last but not least, we have made our service simple but powerful.
 We understand that because e-signature is still pretty new in the market, simplicity is key if we are to encourage more users to engage.
 So we offer features like multi-party signatures, virtual envelopes for grouping compound documents together, export, reports and much more.